themaddoctor1/AstroScriptInterpreter/README.md

 ```$var$ = [YOUR VALUE HERE]```

 The spacing should be written exactly as shown, or the program will not be able to interpret it.
+There should be one space between the equals sign and any value(s) that you place into the variable.

 ####Values
 Currently, there is support for numeric and String values.
 Numeric values currently have to be assigned EXACTLY as follows: